Boyu622/MCsetup_monojet/README.md

 `./install.sh`

-This will also download our validated s-channel dmsimp spin-1 Madgraph UFO (recommended in this analysis).
+This will also download MadAnalysis5 and our validated s-channel dmsimp spin-1 Madgraph UFO.

 ### Launch Single Job

 MG5 simulation requires setup on model parameters.
-In this case, one should set mDM, Mmed, gl, gq, gDM and the mediator width, where functions encoded in `exclCalc.py` will handle the width calculation using equations from arXiv: 1507.00966.
+In this case, one should set mDM, Mmed, mediator type, gDM, gl, gq and the mediator width, where functions encoded in `exclCalc.py` will handle the width calculation using equations from arXiv: 1507.00966.

 Run parameters should also be specified.
-One can very beam energy, nevents (total events number), xqcut (merging scale, LO), ptj (minimum transverse momentum cut on the jets, NLO) and Qcut (merging scale, NLO).
+One can very beam energy, nevents (total events number) and xqcut (merging scale, LO).
+Non-value xqcut will be regarded as 1 jet multiplicity only simulation without merging.

 Therefore, one runs the code following:

-`python mg5nlo_launch_single.py {mDM} {Mmed} {model} {Ebeam_single} {nevents} {ptj} {Qcut} {repeat}`

-or

-`python mg5lo_launch_single.py {mDM} {Mmed} {model} {Ebeam_single} {nevents} {xqcut} {repeat}`
+`python mg5lo_launch_single.py {mDM} {Mmed} {med_type} {gDM} {gq} {gl} {model_tag} {Ebeam_single} {nevents} {xqcut: provide value if do two processes} {repeat}`

 Here, the masses and single beam energy are in the unit of GeV.
-The model will be four s-channel dmsimp benchmark models (A1, A2, V1 and V2, see arXiv: 1703.05703).
-Due to significant loss of events during the merging (both NLO and LO) and monojet event cut / veto, and in light of the total time consumed for a single job, it is statistically necessary to repeat the simulation for a point in parameter space where the nevents is recommended to be ~15K with repeat ~15.
+Due to significant loss of events during the merging and monojet event cut / veto, and in light of the total time consumed for a single job, it is statistically necessary to repeat the simulation for a point in parameter space using lunch many jobs feature.

-We will use the FxFx algorithm (ickkw = 3) for NLO event merging and MLM algorithm (ickkw = 1) for LO event merging.
-The Qcut, ptj and xqcut are in the unit of GeV, where Qcut should be larger than twice the value of ptj.
+We will use MLM algorithm (ickkw = 1) for LO event merging, and the corresponding xqcut is in the unit of GeV.
 The merging scale can be validated via pt distributions of the leading, sub-leading and third jet as well as the number of jets distribution.
-The relevant plots will be included in our Rivet analysis code.

 ### Launch Many Jobs